 Before submitting a bug report, reproduce the issue several times

 It should be possible to replicate your bug.
-Make sure your instructions are clear enough to reproduce the bug.
+Make sure your instructions are clear and precise enough on how the bug occurs to reproduce the bug.
 You can still report a bug indicating that it occurs periodically even if it is not repeatable every time.

 Check for the same bug on more modules that are comparable